kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/01-basic-concepts/06-operators.md

       in an integer.
     - When one or both operands are real numbers (float or double), the result a real number.
+    - If one of the variable is type "float", use the "%f" operator.

 % Operator
     - Returns only the remainder of integer division.